ecr007/English-World/Phrases-Vocabulary/G.md

 Get rid of all: means to completely eliminate or dispose something.
 E.g: Should I get rid of all my old car and buy a new one?

+Grow: (verb) To increase in size, develop, or cultivate over time.
+Past Tense: Grew | Past Participle: Grown | E.g: Plants grow faster in sunlight.

+Graduate school: is a university division that offers advanced programs of study beyond a bachelor's degree.
+Graduate schools are higher education institutions that award postgraduate degrees, most commonly master's and doctorate (PhD) programs.

+Going forward: Means in the future or from now on.
+It is used to talk about what will happen or be done in upcoming situations or time periods.

+Go out: To travel to a places other than your own home, usually with the intention of being social.

+Get along: (verb) to interact with someone you know in a friendly manner.

+Get on: (verb) To enter or board a vehicle, such bus, train or plane.
+E.g: Please hurry up an get on the bus.

+Get off: (verb) To physically disembark or descend from a vehicle or a mode of transportation.
+E.g: I get off the bus at the next stop.